 Are there scholarships available to incoming freshmen?

 Whitworth offers generous scholarships based on a student's academic achievement and personal background.
-These scholarships are valued at an average of $22,000 per year.
+These University Scholarships range from $10,000-$24,000 per year.
 No application is required and they are renewable for up to four years.
-To learn more about grants, scholarships, work-study and other financial aid resources at Whitworth, visit whitworth.edu/undergraduateaid.
+To learn more about additional grants, scholarships, work-study and other financial aid resources at Whitworth, visit whitworth.edu/undergraduateaid.

 Are resources available for students who need additional educational support?